markrobertvandam/PatternRecog2/README.md

 ## Data

 To set-up the data either
-* Save the ready-made zip-file called cats_projekat_filtered in Task1/data/
+* Save the ready-made zip-file containing the git and all data for both Tasks

+OR

-* Save the provided BigCats and cats_projekat folders in Task1/data/ and run data_filter.py which will create cats_projekat_filtered automatically
+* Save the provided BigCats and cats_projekat (https://www.kaggle.com/enisahovi/cats-projekat-4/version/1) folders in Task1/data/ and run data_filter.py which will create cats_projekat_filtered automatically
+* Save the provided Genes data in Task1/data/
+* Download `creditcard.csv` in the Task2/data/ folder

 ## Running Task 1